neurostream/nested-vmware-packer/README.md

 ```

 hashiupdate.sh is a total hack that I only expect to make my life easier for a few weeks.
-It relies on the naming scheme and the Fastly mirror indexing that existed at the time of this writing this and the script itself.
+It relies on Hashicorp's naming scheme and the Fastly mirror indexing format that existed at the time of writing this and the script itself.
 Example use:

 ```
 hashiupdate.sh vagrant